What is your current activity level?

 How a Dietitian Can Help

-You can heal your relationship with food and learn how to overcome your disordered eating thoughts and behaviors with the help of a registered dietitian.
+You can heal your relationship with food and learn how to overcome your disordered eating thoughts and behaviors with the help of an eating disorder dietitian.

 Look for a dietitian with a CEDRD certification (certified eating disorder registered dietitian) and experience treating eating disorders.